meta-pytorch/executorch-examples/mv2/cpp/README.md

 0. Export the model.
 See [mv2/python/README.md](../python/README.md)

-1. The ExecuTorch repository is already configured as a git submodule at `~/executorch-examples/mv2/cpp/executorch/`.
-To initialize it:
+1. The ExecuTorch repository is configured as a git submodule at `~/executorch-examples/third-party/executorch/`, with `mv2/cpp/executorch` being a symlink to it.
+To initialize:
    ```bash
     cd ~/executorch-examples/
     git submodule sync